lindybriggs/Portfolio_Updated/README.md

 * When clicked, links in the header/navigation scroll the UI to the correponding section.

-* The section about my work has titled image of my applications, with the first image being larger than the others.
+* The section about my work has titled images of my applications, with the first image being larger than the others.
 Clicking the images opens a new tab to that deployed application.
 Clicking 'GitHub' in the item title bubble takes users to that GitHub Repo.

 * A contact section provides links to email me, my LinkedIn account, and my GitHub page.